As a parent or caregiver, you’re likely hypersensitive to every little thing related to your child.

 At this stage, a physical therapist will use play to help your child develop motor skills.

-Exercises will focus on developing coordination and strength, learning how to walk , and how to climb stairs safely.
+Exercise will focus on developing coordination, and strength, learning how to walk, and how to climb stairs safely.

 Book Your Appointment With District Speech Today

-If you’re facing a diagnoses of autism spectrum disorder, know that you’re not alone.
+If you or your child is facing a diagnosis of autism spectrum disorder, know that you’re not alone.

 We’re District Speech, and we offer both physical therapy and speech language therapy in Washington DC and the surrounding area.